Das Traumschiff: Forerunner

 The series repeated some clichés that had already successfully been used in Heinz Rühmann's feature film The Captain, which had been based on Richard Gordon's novel The Captain's Table.
 Romances excluded, the films are reminiscent of the times when sea voyages were more affordable and safer than air travel, at the turn of the 19th century.

 Premise

 The premise of the series resembled the American TV series The Love Boat.
 It presented a place where all kinds of people appeared as guests and could hereby show a variety of extraordinary characters, fates, schemes and relationships.
 Guests either brought their problems with them or just got into trouble by encountering folks they would not have met under normal circumstances.
 Still, everything would lead to a happy-end in each episode.

 Actors

 Captain Heinz Hansen was played by Heinz Weiss who in younger years had been successful on the silver screen as Jerry Cotton's best friend and colleague Phil Decker.
 When Weiss left the character of Hansen in 1999, he was replaced by Captain Jakob Paulsen, played by Siegfried Rauch.
 Rauch left the series in 2014 and was followed by Sascha Hehn as Captain Victor Burger with the 2014-screening.

-In other media

-The series is referenced by several episodes of the drama series Deutschland 86 and Deutschland 89.